wednesday2024/projects/extractor & repacker/README.md

 ## Description

-This extractor is for extracting system.new.dat in easy method without using commandline ,It is a set of commands which is written in batch script to speed up extraction of dat and IMG* files
+This extractor is for extracting system.new.dat in easy method without using commandline.
+It is a set of commands which is written in batch script to speed up extraction of dat and IMG* files.

 (*Every image files can't be extracted with this extractor, because the image binary has its limit)